19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (a) shall not be liable in respect of any proceedings to which the Grant of Aid relates for court fees or for such fees payable for the service of process or for any fees due to the Sheriff or bailiff in connection with the execution of process;

-(b) shall be entitled to be supplied free of charge with a copy of the judge’s notes of evidence in any proceedings to which the Grant of Aid relates;
+(b) shall be entitled to be supplied free of charge with a copy of the judge’s notes of evidence in any proceedings to which the Grant of Aid relates, and of any other document in connection with those proceedings as may be prescribed;

+[Act 50 of 2018 wef 31/05/2019]

 (c) shall not, except where express provision is made in this Act, be liable for costs to any other party in any proceedings to which the Grant of Aid relates; and